 LJHA is committed to the provision of high quality service to our customers.
 We welcome complaints, comments, and compliments and we use customer feedback as an opportunity to learn about what we are doing well and where we need to improve.
 If you wish to make a general comment about any of the services you have received or compliment the organisation or a member of staff, please contact us.

 We appreciate there may be occasions where customers are dissatisfied with the level or type of service they have received and wish to make a complaint.
-We will always try to resolve any problems at the first point of contact.
-If this does not solve the complaint, it will be progressed into an official complaint.

 How Do I Make a Complaint?